Get credit help at The Truth About Credit Cards.com!

 Not to mention scores of layoffs and lender closures throughout the United States, including the collapse of Countrywide, Greenpoint, NovaStar, and other big names.

-Celent noted that behind the crisis was the shift from an “originate and hold” mentality to an “originate to distribute” model, a veritable game of hot potato that surged in popularity in recent years.
+Celent noted that behind the mortgage crisis was the shift from an “originate and hold” mentality to an “originate to distribute” model, a veritable game of hot potato that surged in popularity in recent years.

 Under this system, mortgage brokers and originating banks had volume-based incentives that weakened underwriting standards, while investment banks and Wall Street firms worked on loan performance incentives.